Skip to main content

 Example: A data analyst dismisses a traditional healer's method of diagnosing illness by reading patterns in tea leaves as apophenia.
 The healer, informed by the Critical Theory of Apophenia, responds: "And you diagnose a recession by reading patterns in lines on a chart (GDP, unemployment).
 You call yours 'science' because your pattern has a mathematical model and institutional backing.
 I call mine 'wisdom' because my pattern has centuries of cultural context.
 You are using your paradigm to pathologize mine.
 The act of connection-seeking is universal."

-Critical Theory of Science
+Critical Theory of Reason

-Critical Theory of Logic
+Critical Theory of Epistemology

 Critical Theory of Sciences